wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnetcore-implicit.md

 ---
 layout: quickstart_partial
-exampleDescription: ASP.NET Core 2.0 API implicit example
+exampleDescription: ASP.NET Core 2.0+ API implicit example
 ---

 ## Okta ASP.NET Core Web API Quickstart

-If you want a full, working example, head over to the [ASP.NET Core WEB API example] repository.
+If you want a full, working example, head over to the [ASP.NET Core API samples][example-repo] repository.

 ### Create a new project

-If you don't already have an ASP.NET Core 2.0 project, create one using `dotnet new mvc` or the ASP.NET Core Web Application template in Visual Studio.
+If you don't already have an ASP.NET Core project, create one using `dotnet new mvc` or the ASP.NET Core Web Application template in Visual Studio.
 Choose **No Authentication** if necessary.

 Install these packages in the new project:
-* [Microsoft.AspNetCore.All] it includes all the dependecies you need (and more!).
+* [Microsoft.AspNetCore.All] (most projects will depend on this)
 * [Okta.AspNetCore]

 ### Configure the middleware